 WAS (Web Archiving Services): A tool to capture, analyze and archive web sites and documents.
 Researchers can use WAS to create data sets of web content for study, or to preserve websites resulting from grant work or research activity.

-Please refer tofor more information on dataset metadata and its related services at UCF Libraries.
+Please also refer to Data documentation & metadata and Data Documentation, Analysis & Statistical Software for more information on dataset metadata and its related services at UCF Libraries.